Manoj-Thakur905/project-affbc/content/pages/index.md

     grid_items:
       - title: Customer Statisfaction
         content: >-
-          Customer satisfaction information, including surveys and ratings, can help a company determine how to best improve or changes its products and services.
+          Consumer loyalty data, including reviews and appraisals, can assist an organization with deciding how to best improve or changes its items and administrations.
       - title: Opportunity for Young Interns
         content: >-
           Internship program is a great opportunity to get a few extra pairs of